p15xiar/p15xiar/README.md

-- 👋 Hey there, I’m Spyridon Xiarchos
+- 👋 Hey there, I’m Spiros Xiarchos
-- 👀 I’m interested in information systems analysis and e-commerce
+- 🎓 I'm undergraduate student in the [Department of Unformatics](https://di.ionio.gr/), [Ionian University](https://ionio.gr)
-- 🌱 I’m currently learning software technologies
+- 🏢 I’m currently working as a Network Managment System (NMS) Operator and IT Tech Support for Messinian Networks (MNET)
-- 📫 Reach me at sp@xiarchos.gr
+- 👀 I’m mostly interested in Mobile Development (Swift) and Web Develompent (Angular)